 Digital workspaces for teams

 Project and task management solutions such as Wrike, Jira, Asana and Trello are particularly suitable for agile teams.
 Wrike is a sophisticated solution from California, which offers an extensive feature set, many integration options, and mobile support.
-The main features of the modular productivity suite include task management, file sharing and communication tools such as comments, activity streams, and email integration.
+The main features of the modular productivity suite include task management, file sharing and communication tools like comments, activity streams, and email integration.

-Instant Communication: Using chat instead of email
+Instant communication: using chat instead of email

 Nowadays, permanent office jobs, long-term employment relationships and regular working hours are no longer a matter of course.
 With the increasing digitization and globalization of the economy, telework is becoming increasingly popular in many industries.
 Remote work plays a critical role, especially in times of coronavirus.
 Companies that are forced to let their employees work from their home office due to the current situation are well-advised to provide them with the right tools so that they can remain productive wherever they work.